Tree Removal 101: Ways to Determine When to Cut Down a Tree

 FAQs

-How can I tell when a tree has died?
+How do I know when a tree has died?

 What are the warning signs of a tree that is diseased?

-Is it safe to take down an entire tree on your own?
+Is it safe to remove a tree yourself?

 Conclusion